bemain/my-os/README.md

 # bemain's bootc image

 This repository builds a bootc compatible container image tailored to my own preferences.
-It's based on the [image-temlate repo](https://github.com/ublue-os/image-template) by the Universal Blue Project.
+It's based on the [image-template repo](https://github.com/ublue-os/image-template) by the Universal Blue Project.

 A GitHub workflow builds a new version of the container image every night and on changes to the repo.
 The image is signed with a private key and pushed to the GitHub Container Registry.